-In Q1 2021, CME Group reported Total Net Revenues of $1.25 billion, which is 18% less than the year-ago period.
-This could mainly be attributed to 21% drop in clearing and transaction fees.
+In Q2 2021, CME Group reported Total Net Revenues of $1.18 billion, which is marginally less than the year-ago period.
+This could mainly be attributed to slight drop in clearing and transaction fees.

 CME Group is one of the largest financial derivatives exchanges, which derives more than 80% of its revenues from clearing and transaction fees.
 Due to the ongoing coronavirus pandemic and economic uncertainty, securities markets are witnessing high trading activity.
 This, in turn, means that the exchanges would generate more revenue in terms of clearing and transaction fees.
 However, CME Group's total contract volume in 2020 has decreased due to lower average daily volume (ADV) in interest rate contracts coupled with a slight drop in revenue per contract.
 This has resulted in a marginal decline in the transaction and clearing fees on a year-on-year basis.
 While the company’s results for Q2, Q3, and Q4 2020 saw some decrease, CME Group’s full-year 2020 results were marginally better than the previous year.

-Moreover, The company reported a decline in Q1 2021 revenues on an year-on-year basis, and we expect the full year FY2021 revenues to remain around $5.1 billion.
+Moreover, The company reported a decline in Q1 and Q2 2021 revenues on an year-on-year basis, and we expect the full year FY2021 revenues to remain around $4.9 billion.